Automation

 Starting a new pssession

-To start a session, you would typically use the Enter-PSSession ComputerName command, where ComputerName is the name or IP address of the remote server.
-The command prompt changes upon successful connection, reflecting the remote computer’s name.
+To start a session, you would usually use the Enter-PSSession ComputerName command, where ComputerName is the name or IP address of the remote server.
+The command prompt changes with a successful connection, and you will see the name of the remote computer in the prompt

 Enter-PSSession mycomputer.domain.com

-If the command fails and an error message displays, ensure that the WinRM service runs on the local and remote computers and that the Windows Firewall allows the connection request.
-You can ensure the WinRM service is enabled by running the Enable-PSRemoting command in the PowerShell console.
+If the command fails and an error message displays, you need to make sure that the WinRM service is running on the local and remote computers and that the Windows Firewall allows the connection request.
+You can make sure the WinRM service is enabled by running the Enable-PSRemoting command in the PowerShell console.

 WinRM service or permissions error